WalletConnect/walletconnect-docs/docs/specs/clients/auth/session-events.md

 ## Triggering Events

 To trigger one of the events from above, you generally need to call an action.
-Below are a list of methods and their associated events.
-This is not a full list of the function available, just the ones that emit an event.
+Below is a list of methods and their associated events.
+This is not a full list of available methods, just the ones that emit an event.

 <Table
 headers={[ "Method", "Description", "Event On", "Event Triggered" ]}